sahidshaikh23/HOUND_BLOG_WEBSITE/README.md

-# "Discover the World of HOUND: A MERN-Stack Blogging Platform for Your Adventures"
+# "Discover the World of HOUND: A MERN-Stack Blogging Platform for Your Adventures..."

 <p align="center">